hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/393_discussion_at_the_graduate_philosophical.md

 *Q*. — What is the antagonism of this thought with Western science?

 *A*. — No antagonism at all.
 We are in harmony with it.
-Our theory of evolution and of Âkâsha and Prâna is exactly what your modern philosophies have.
+Our theory of evolution and of Âkāsha and Prāna is exactly what your modern philosophies have.
 Your belief in evolution is among our Yogis and in the Sankhya philosophy.
 For instance, Patanjali speaks of one species being changed into another by the infilling of nature —